 Presenting your submission in person

 You can present your submission in person at the Registration hearing, or have somebody else, including a legal representative, present on your behalf.
-To ask to verbally present your submission, complete and return Heritage Council Form B – Registration Hearing Participation Form.
+To ask to verbally present your submission as a participant, complete and return Heritage Council Form B – Registration Hearing Participation Form, via the HCV Hub.

 You can also nominate expert witnesses to support your case, as well as presenting material in audio visual form.